mike-gill/geospatial-101/projecting-osgb-data.md

 ## Transforming data in existing software packages
 * Most geospatial software will apply a Helmert transformation by default
 * This can be up to 5m accuracy.
 This is acceptable for some data applications and resolutions.
-* To apply the OSTN02 transformation, most packages support the use of a NTv2  - see (the OS OSTN02 – NTv2 format page)[https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/navigation-technology/os-net/ostn02-ntv2-format.html].
+* To apply the OSTN02 transformation, most packages support the use of a NTv2  - see [the OS OSTN02 – NTv2 format page](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/navigation-technology/os-net/ostn02-ntv2-format.html).
 Doiwnload zip containing .gsb file from here.

 ### An example using GDAL/OGR